Embedded contact homology of prequantization bundles: Basics of ECH

 where $CZ^I$ is the shorthand defined in \eqref{CZ^I}.
 When $\alpha$ and $\beta$ are clear from context, we use the notation $I(Z)$. \end{definition}

-The Chern class term is linear in the multiplicities of the orbit sets and the relative intersection term is quadratic.
+The Chern class term is linear in the multiplicities of the Reeb currents and the relative intersection term is quadratic.
 The ``total Conley-Zehnder" index term $CZ_\tau^I$ typically behaves in a complicated way with respect to the multiplicities.
 We also have the following general properties of the ECH index, as proven in \cite[\S 3.3]{Hindex}.

 \begin{theorem} The ECH index has the following basic properties:

 \begin{enumerate}[{\em (i)}] \item {\em(Well Defined)} The ECH index $I(Z)$ is independent of the choice of trivialization. \item If $Z' \in H_2(Y,\alpha,\beta)$ is another relative homology class, then